kanaria69/Mainecoco/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".